Maximizing benefits to community, preventing displacement

 These are critical and complex issues that require a wide variety of partners coming together in good faith to think creatively.
 Work is already underway to identify existing resources and tools that can support businesses and residents today.
 Stakeholders and partners will also work over the coming months to identify additional needs and gaps, and implement strategies that support equitable development, community wealth-building and address market pressures that can lead to displacement.

-In addition to monthly public meetings, the work group will host four day-long workshops between May 2022 and February 2023.
-Each workshop will focus on a single topic or activity:
+In addition to monthly public meetings, the work group hosted four day-long workshops between May 2022 and February 2023.
+Each workshop focused on a single topic or activity:

 - Lessons from the existing Blue and Green Line projects